 memory access instead of using the Pthreads approach

 previously used.
-More specifically, an InnoDB that is compiled
+More specifically, an InnoDB Plugin that is

-with GCC version 4.1.2 or later uses the atomic builtins instead
+compiled with GCC version 4.1.2 or later will use the atomic

 On 32-bit Microsoft Windows, InnoDB has implemented mutexes (but not read/write locks) with hand-written assembler instructions.
-Beginning with Microsoft Windows 2000, functions for Interlocked Variable Access are available that are similar to the built-in functions provided by GCC.
-On Windows 2000 and higher, InnoDB makes use of the Interlocked functions.
+Beginning with Microsoft Windows 2000, it is possible to use functions for Interlocked Variable Access that are similar to the built-in functions provided by GCC.
+Beginning with InnoDB Plugin 1.0.4, InnoDB makes use of the Interlocked functions on Windows.
 Unlike the old hand-written assembler code, the new implementation supports read/write locks and 64-bit platforms.

-Solaris 10 introduced library functions for atomic operations, and InnoDB uses these functions by default.
-When MySQL is compiled on Solaris 10 with a compiler that does not support the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access, InnoDB uses the library functions.
+Solaris 10 introduced library functions for atomic operations.
+Beginning with InnoDB Plugin 1.0.4, when InnoDB is compiled on Solaris 10 with a compiler that does not support the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access, the library functions will be used.

 This change improves the scalability of InnoDB on multi-core systems.
+Note that the user does not have to set any particular parameter or option to take advantage of this new feature.
 This feature is enabled out-of-the-box on the platforms where it is supported.
-You do not have to set any parameter or option to take advantage of the improved performance.
-On platforms where the GCC, Windows, or Solaris functions for atomic memory access are not available, InnoDB uses the traditional Pthreads method of implementing mutexes and read/write locks.
+On platforms where the GCC, Windows, or Solaris functions for atomic memory access are not available, InnoDB will use the traditional Pthreads method of implementing mutexes and read/write locks.

-When MySQL starts, InnoDB writes a message to the log file
+When MySQL starts, InnoDB will write a message to the log file

-indicating whether atomic memory access is used for mutexes, for
+indicating whether atomic memory access will be used for mutexes,

-mutexes and read/write locks, or neither.
-If suitable tools are
+for mutexes and read/write locks, or neither.
+If suitable tools

-used to build InnoDB and the target CPU supports the atomic
+are used to build the InnoDB Plugin and the target CPU supports

-operations required, InnoDB uses the built-in functions for
+the atomic operations required, InnoDB will use the built-in

-mutexing.
-If, in addition, the compare-and-swap operation can be
+functions for mutexing.
+If, in addition, the compare-and-swap

-Note: If you are building from source, ensure that the build process properly takes advantage of your platform capabilities.
+Note: If you are building from source, see Section 9.4.1, “Building the InnoDB Plugin on Linux or Unix” to ensure that your build process properly takes advantage of your platform capabilities.